daniel-frak/spring-ai-poc/README.md

 The currently used LLM is not multimodal and therefore can only process text.
 To enable image processing, a model like [LLaVa](https://llava-vl.github.io/) would have to be used.

+### Low intelligence

+The model used is not intelligent enough to answer complex questions.
+An example is when it's provided with two functions alongside the prompt: one to list the names of available shops, and another to retrieve the details of a shop by name.
+It is unable to infer that it should use both of them in a specific way to come up with an answer.
+Using the prompt for gentle coaxing towards the solution doesn't seem to help.
+At best, it runs the queries with garbage data.
+At worst, it tries to call functions that don't exist.

+While bigger models may fare better at this task, this drives up the maintenance cost considerably.

 ### Hallucinations

 The current generation of LLMs is prone to hallucinations and therefore the generated summaries cannot be trusted